hesam-fattahi/worldwise/README.md

 You can download the starter files for the project from [here](https://github.com/jonasschmedtmann/ultimate-react-course/tree/main/11-worldwise/starter).

-## Table of Contents

-- Features
-- Installation
-- Usage
-- Technologies Used
-- Contributing
-- License
+## Recent Updates

+- **Tailwind**: The course used CSS for styling.
+I had initially used SCSS but updated it to Tailwind for practice (and I loved it).

+- **Project Structure**: Reorganized to a feature-based structure for better organization and maintainability.
+The course placed all components in a single components folder.

+- **Pages**: The course included pages for homepage, pricing, product, login, and app to practice React Router.
+Now the pages are simplified to include only the homepage and the app (and a nicer 404 page).
+The login is integrated into the homepage.Unnecessary pages like pricing and product are removed.

+- **Mobile Optimization**: The app is now mobile-friendly with improved responsiveness.
+The original code was not optimized for mobile.

 ## Features

 - **Interactive Map**: Utilizes Leaflet to display an interactive map with city markers.
-- **City Notes**: Users can click on a city, set dates, and add personal notes.
+- **City Notes**: Users can click on a city on the map, set dates, and add personal notes.
-- **Sidebar**: Displays a list of cities with saved notes.
+- **Sidebar**: Displays a list of cities with saved notes and date visited.
 - **Context API and useReducer**: State management for a seamless user experience.
+- **Mobile-Friendly**: Optimized for mobile devices.

+## Technologies Used

+- **React**: For building the user interface
+- **Vite**: For development and build tooling
+- **Tailwind CSS**: For styling the application
+- **Hero Icons 2** from react-icons: For providing icons
+- **React Hook Form**: For managing form inputs
+- **Leaflet**: For interactive maps
+- **JSON Server**: Used to create a fake REST API for fetching, posting, deleting data.

 ## Installation